 If you’ve achieved a degree of proficiency or success at work, but

 feel yourself turning towards soul-making — what the Romantic poet John Keats and the archetypal psychologist James Hillman described as a process by which life and work deepens into meaning

 desire to tap a larger source of creative inspiration and imaginative potential in your work

 are seeking a sound approach to depth psychology with personal and professional applications

 then this course will benefit you.

 The required reading and level at which our courses are taught is designed for adults with a tertiary education (any discipline).
 To ensure the program is suitable for your needs, course participants are requested to complete an online application form.

 Dr Suzanne Cremen PhD (La Trobe), MA Depth Psychology (Jungian & Archetypal Studies), MA Engaged Humanities & Mythological Studies (Pacifica, USA), LLB, BA (UNSW)

 Please contact Suzanne if you have any questions.

-To ensure personal attention, class size is limited to 8–10.
+To ensure personal attention, each class size is limited to 8-10.
 The online course is currently limited to residents of Australia and New Zealand.
-Interested people who live outside Australia and New Zealand are invited to contact us for course information.
+If you are interested and live outside Australia and New Zealand please contact us for course information.